 With a strict, no-nonsense attitude towards making charity simple, Ketto’s Founder and CEO Varun Sheth wanted to cut the drama around charity and giving, to make it fun and accessible to the young, progressive population of India.
 After graduating from Narsee Monjee College of Commerce & Economics in Bombay and working at leading financial institutions like ICAP and SCPL, it’s not surprising that the idea for starting Ketto came to Varun at a TED conference.
-A strong background in finance, a passion for crowdfunding and the drive to create something revolutionary led Varun to quit his job and begin laying the foundation of Ketto.
+A strong background in finance, a passion for crowdfunding in India and the drive to create something revolutionary led Varun to quit his job and begin laying the foundation of Ketto.

 After months of research, Ketto was founded on August 15, 2012 and in a short span of time, has created an admirable niche for itself, helping empower the youth of this country to effect social change.

 Here is Varun’s take on the evolving landscape of crowdfunding websites, the importance of digital media and his vision for Ketto.

 How did the idea behind starting Ketto come to you?

 The social has always been of interest to me and being a seasoned finance professional, the thought always was how I could marry those two concepts.
 That’s when the idea of using the internet as a platform to raise funds for social causes came by.
 The thought came across while I was attending a TED conference.

 What was your vision for Ketto then and what is it today?